 Declaration of Accessibility

-The Ministry of Labour, Migration and Social Security – Secretary of State for Social Security has committed to making their website available in accordance with Royal Decree 1112/2018 of 7 September on accessibility of websites and applications for public sector mobile devices, published in the Official State Gazzette on 19 September 2018.
-This Royal Decree transposes the (EU) Directive 2016/2012 of the European Parliament and Council.
+The Ministry of Labour, Migration and Social Security – Office of the Secretary of State for Social Security and Pensions has committed to making their website available in accordance with Royal Decree 1112/2018 of 7th September on accessibility of websites and applications for public sector mobile devices, published in the Official State Gazette on 19 September 2018.
+This Royal Decree transposes the (EU) Directive 2016/2102 of the European Parliament and Council.

 The European Directive follows EN 301 549 “Accessibility requirements for products and services TIC” rules, which is itself an adaptation of the Web Content Accessibility Guidelines (WCAG 2.1) of the W3C.

 This accessibility statement applies to the http://www.seg-social.es website.

 This website is in partial compliance with Royal Decree 1112/2018.
 The aspects of non-compliance are detailed below.

 The content collected below is not accessible for the following reasons